-Situated 15 miles (24 kilometres) within the park, this hotel is at a high elevation, hence the dramatic views and convenient access to the museum and guided tours.
+Situated 15 miles (24 kilometers) within the park, this hotel is at a high elevation, hence the dramatic views and convenient access to the museum and guided tours.
 The remote location is peaceful and you have sufficient facilities within the hotel to enjoy a short stay.

 Food and drink

-The Metate Restaurant offers an à la carte menu from 5pm each day, featuring wholesome western food.
+The Metate Restaurant offers an à la carte menu from 5pm each day, featuring wholesome Western food.
 A more casual experience is offered at Far View Terrace Café, which is open for breakfast, lunch and dinner and serves a hot and cold buffet.
 The Spruce Tree Terrace is open during the day (seasonal) for light meals and snacks and there's a coffee shop serving Starbucks coffee.